Kyeongbin-Tom/logp-tpsa-analysis/README.md

 The hypothesis was supported.
 TPSA is a significant predictor for LogP.
 The corrleationship isn't high as I expected, the ML effectively shows the relationship.

 ## 💡 Future Work
+- Try deeplearning models for higher accuracy.
+- Find other elements which has more relative with LogP

 ## 📌 License